 Bank Reconciliations Agreed-Upon Procedure Results Managements' Response 3 Obtain a listing of client bank accounts for the fiscal period from management and management's representation that the listing is complete.
 Ask management to identify the entity's main operating account.
 Select the entity's main operating account and randomly select 4 additional accounts (or all accounts if less than 5).
 Randomly select one month from the fiscal period, obtain and inspect the corresponding bank statement and reconciliation for selected each account, and observe that: A listing was obtained and a month was selected for each location.
 The results did not include findings or criticisms. a) Bank reconciliations include evidence that they were prepared within 2 months of the related statement closing date (e.g., initialed and dated, electronically logged); All reconciliations were prepared within 2 months of the related statement closing date.
 The results did not include findings or criticisms. b) Bank reconciliations include evidence that a member of management/board member who does not handle cash, post ledgers, or issue checks has reviewed each bank reconciliation (e.g., initialed and dated, electronically logged); and The bank reconciliations include evidence that a member of management reviewed them.
 The results did not include findings or criticisms. c) Management has documentation reflecting that it has researched reconciling items that have been outstanding for more than 12 months from the statement closing date, if applicable.
-There were no reconciling items outstanding for more than 12 months.
+There was one item of a nominal amount that was researched and a stop payment was issued.
 The results did not include findings or criticisms.